NickHoward1/Azure-Audit-Logs---KQL/README.md

 | where number_of_records > resource_threshold`

 <b>Screenshot1:</b> Shows how I search for <br>
-<b>Screenshot2:</b> Shows how I break down the KQL to bring back the number of users that successfully deleted resources within the last 7 days.<br>
+<b>Screenshot2:</b> Shows how I break down the KQL to bring back the number of users that successfully deleted resources within the last 7days.
+This would be useful in the real world to determine any suspicious behaviour for example if a users account has been compromised, attackers potentially would hide their traces deleting logs for persistance or an insider threat may be disgruntled and decided to sabotage the environment<br>

-This search query can help me determine